-This guide explains the 8 principles of the Data Protection Act 1998 section c 29.
-The Act of Parliament protects personal data stored in paper filing systems and on computers.
+This guide explains the principles of the Data Protection Act 2018 citation c 12.
+The UK Act of Parliament protects personal data stored in paper filing systems and on computers.

 DPA PRINCIPLES: The guidelines control how your personal information gets stored and used.
 The government, businesses, and organisations must all follow the rules of the Data Protection Act.